 “Hey,” his voice was gentle as he got up.
 “How are you feeling?”

 “Let’s take it easy today, okay?” he spoke gently.
-“I already messaged Jonah – my shrink.
-He’ll get back to me once he’s found room for you in his schedule.”
+“I already messaged Jonah, my psychologist.
+He’ll get back to me once he’s cleared up his schedule for you.”

-“I need you to be strong for me for a little while longer,” he said, his hand moving up on my shoulder.
-“You don’t have to deal with this alone anymore.”
+“I need you to be strong for me for a little while longer,” he said, carefully touching my arm.
+His touch was short, but his warmth lingered… “You don’t have to deal with this alone anymore.”

 “How about breakfast?” he asked with a smile and glanced at the kitchen.